 Millions of them.
 Millions of little eyes.
 4.5 million to be exact!
 An uninterrupted tapestry of blue and green surrounded us as we climbed the ribboning pathways.
 Quiet winds blew through the stems and the blossoms mimicked the ocean waves, which were also in plain sight.
 The warm currents of the Pacific and cold winters clash creating this place where northern and southern flora can grow.

-If you want to avoid the trains and see more of what Ibaraki has to offer, you can book your private tour with one of our guides, including the Hitachi Seaside Park, by clicking the link below.
+If you want to avoid the trains and see more of what Ibaraki has to offer, you can book a tour with us by clicking the link below.